 1. Determine Whether it’s Right for Your Business

-Social media can be an effective customer service tool because it means instant interaction with your customers.
+Social media can be an effective customer service tool because it means instant interaction with your customers, and using social media for customer service is consistently one of the social media trends.
 When handled well, it also has the added benefit of boosting your brand reputation because it’s on a public forum for other customers and potential customers to see.
 However, it’s not appropriate for every business.

 First and foremost, your customers need to be acitvely using social media for you to use it for customer service.
 If your customers and your potential customers are not using Twitter at all or are not using it to interact with brands, then attempting to use Twitter as a customer service tool is a waste of time and resources.
 Find out where your customers are active on social media and see how they’re using each platform to decide whether it makes sense for your business to be in that space for customer service.